julianschill/klipper/docs/LED_Effect.md

 # Sample Configurations

 ## das Blinkenlights
-in the event of critical error, all LED strips breath red in unision to provide a visible indicator of an error condition with the printer.
+In the event of critical error, all LED strips breath red in unision to provide a visible indicator of an error condition with the printer.
 This effect is disabled during normal operation and only starts when the MCU enters a shutdown state.